flyingmachine/brave-clojure-web/content/core-async.md

 care to the way they *wait*.
 We've already established that "put" waits until another process does a "take" on the same channel, and vice versa.
-In the example above, there are 1000 processes all waiting for a process to take from `hi-chan`.
+In the example above, there are 1000 processes all waiting to take from `hi-chan`.

 There are two varieties of waiting: *parking* and *blocking*. *Blocking* is the kind of waiting you're familiar with: a thread stops execution until a task is complete.
-Usually this happens when you're performing some kind of I/O. This kind of waiting keeps the thread alive, doing no work, so that if you want your program to continue doing work you have to create a new thread. *Parking* moves the waiting task off the thread, freeing up the thread to do the work of processes that aren't waiting.
+Usually this happens when you're performing some kind of I/O. This kind of waiting keeps the thread alive, doing no work, so that if you want your program to continue doing work you have to create a new thread.
+In the last chapter, you learned how to do this with `future`.

+*Parking* moves the waiting task off the thread, freeing up the thread to do the work of processes that aren't waiting.
 Clojure's smart enough to move the parked process back on to a thread as soon its put or take is done.
 It's like parking allows interleaving on a single thread, similar to the way that using multiple threads allows interleaving on a single core:

 ![Parking and Blocking](/images/core-async/parking.png)

-Parking is only possible within go blocks, and it's only possible when you use `>!` and `<!`, or *parking put* and *parking take*.
+The implementation of parking isn't important; suffice to say that it's only possible within go blocks, and it's only possible when you use `>!` and `<!`, or *parking put* and *parking take*.
 As you've no doubt guessed, `>!!` and `<!!` are *blocking put* and *blocking take*.

 There are definitely times when you should prefer blocking over parking, like when your process will take a long time before putting